RolandChristensen/developer-journal/_drafts/git.md

 Commits should contain a message that helps you remember and lets others know what you did without reading the entire diff.
 In the commit add a useful message by adding the `-m` flag to the commit.
 `$ git commit -m "Initial commit"`

+Note: you may find that you need to configure your email and name.
+`$ git config --global user.email "Email@email.com"`
+`$ git config --global user.name "FName LName"`

 `$ git status` will show that there are no staged files after the commit.